janaa-wael/Si-Vision-Embedded-SW-Internship/C++_Course/Session 6/Session 6 Notes.md

     3. At **object construction**, the `vptr` is set to point to the class’s vtable.
     4. When a virtual function is called via a base pointer/reference, the function is looked up via the `vptr`.

-  - Virtual isn't written beside the child's function prototype, if there're no granadchildren who want to override it again.
+  - Virtual isn't written beside the child's function prototype, if there're no grandchildren who want to override it again.

   - You can't access vptr directly, it's managed by the compiler.